 International Doctorate

-Attaining your doctorate in the co-tutelage model allows you to select as supervisors a professor or lecturer from the UoC’s Faculty of Arts and Humanities and a professor or lecturer from an international university.
-After the successful defence of your dissertation, you will be awarded a doctorate that is mutually recognized by both partner universities.
+Attaining your doctorate in the co-tutelage model allows you to select a professor or lecturer from the UoC’s Faculty of Arts and Humanities and a professor or lecturer from an international university as your supervisors.
+After the successful defence of your dissertation, you will be awarded a doctorate mutually recognized by both universities.

 In addition to the German doctoral degree, you can also attain the “Doctor Europaeus” certificate at the a.r.t.e.s.
 Graduate School.
 This certificate is conferred in the framework of a co-tutelage agreement with a partner university from another EU country.
 The certificate “Doctor Europaeus” is a supplementary title.
 It is not an internationally recognized, independent qualification.
 In 2005, the European University Association outlined conditions that candidates should meet.
 The a.r.t.e.s.
 Graduate School uses these conditions as a guideline.

 Doctoral students of the Faculty of Arts and Humanities are also able to participate in the programme Erasmus+ which is established at the Center for International Relations (ZIB).
-The programme encourages the linguistic and cultural exchange between European universities and promotes studying abroad.
-International doctoral students can turn to the UoC’s International Office as well as to the Albertus Magnus Center (AMC) for helpful offers.
-In addition to the offers of the University of Cologne, numerous institutions provide funding programmes which support international research.
+The programme encourages linguistic and cultural exchange between European universities and promotes studying abroad.
+International doctoral students can turn to the UoC’s International Office as well as to the Albertus Magnus Center (AMC) for further assistance.
+In addition to the offers of the University of Cologne, numerous other institutions provide funding programmes which support international research.